 Everything that is broadcast must be recorded and kept for 45days.

-This is part of our OFFCOM and Our CMA agreemen and is a requirement for all radio stations.
+This is part of our OFFCOM and Our CMA agreement and is a requirement for all radio stations.

-This is done automactialy in the background, HHCR, Basingstoke Community Radio keeps this record on the production computerís hard drive.
+This is done automatically in the background, HHCR, Basingstoke Community Radio keeps this record on the production computer’s hard drive.
 These recordings can be listened to later, burned to CD or copied to a USB memory stick for review or distribution to presenters for training purposes.

 11. Security

-ÏThe front door is to be kept locked at all times if you are the only person in the community centre/ studio.
+- The front door is to be kept locked at all times if you are the only person in the community centre/ studio.

-ï If you are the first presenter in the morning you must turn the alarm system off in the foyer.
+- If you are the first presenter in the morning you must turn the alarm system off in the foyer.
 If you are the last presenter at night you must turn it back on again when you leave.
 Get the security code and instructions from the Station Management.

-ï If you are the last presenter at night[ 10pm finish ] all lights must be turned off and all windows and doors locked and the community checked with a walk around Please check this.
+- If you are the last presenter at night[ 10pm finish ] all lights must be turned off and all windows and doors locked and the community checked with a walk around Please check this.

-ï All presenters and Management are issued with:
+- All presenters and Management are issued with:

 Main Door key safe code,